antaldaniel/reprex/content/project/horizon/index.md

 ## Pillar 4: Music & Innovation

-1. We will connect to several innovation topics in music with providing research, data, and evidence.
+1. We will connect to several innovation topics in music by providing research, data, and evidence.
 Building on the work of the
     \[Blockchain & Society\]
     (<https://www.ivir.nl/projects/blockchain-society/>) research
-    project of our Consortium member, the Institute for Information Law [IViR](https://www.ivir.nl/) at the University of Amsterdam, we will address issues related to NFT and blockchain in music.
+    project of our Consortium member, the Institute for Information Law [IViR](https://www.ivir.nl/) at the University of Amsterdam, we will address issues related to NFT and blockchain technologies in music.

-2. Connecting to the work of various music stakeholders in Finland, we will experiment with safe data sharing of confidential data, avoiding the extreme pitfalls of ‘radical openness’ and ‘closed data’.
-With the University of Bologna, and the 8-years’ experience about sensitive data sharing with the [Digital Music Observatory](https://music.dataobservatory.eu/) (formerly:
+2. Connecting to the work of various music stakeholders in Finland, we will experiment with the safe data sharing of confidential data, avoiding the extreme pitfalls of ‘radical openness’ and ‘closed data’.
+With the University of Bologna, and eight years of experience in sensitive data sharing with the [Digital Music Observatory](https://music.dataobservatory.eu/) (formerly:
     [CEEMID](https://reprex.nl/project/ceemid/)), we will create various
-    statistical methods to create anonymized and synthetic dataset that do not endanger business or private data.
+    statistical methods to create anonymized and synthetic datasets that do not endanger business or private data.

 3. We are going to design indicators and carry out a landscape mapping